Nikolaj-Georgiev/Nikolaj-Georgiev/README.md

   <a href="https://react.dev/"><img src="https://skillicons.dev/icons?i=react&theme=dark&perline=5" /></a>
 </p>
 <p align="center">
-These are the services and tools that helps me show the projects that I'm working on for educational purpose:
+These platforms enable me to showcase projects that I'm working on, all driven by the goal of continuous learning and educational sharing.
 </p>
 <p align="center">
   <a href="https://www.netlify.com"><img src="https://skillicons.dev/icons?i=netlify&theme=dark&perline=3" /></a>